freenandes/topo-da-mente/content/music/joy_division.md

 draft: false
 title: Joy Division
 tags:
-  - post_punk
+  - post-punk
   - music
   - new_wave
 ---
-It's one of my top bands to listen to.
+It’s one of my top bands to listen to.

 For more sonority like this, listen to [Glorious Din](glorious_din.md).